-We have focused our efforts on Enterprise sales and we use the metric "Proportion of Base from Customers with > \$100k ARR" as an indicator of sales to larger customers and higher penetration within those accounts.
+In 2021, we saw growth of our ARR base of 15.6% compared to 8.7% in 2020.
+In 2020, bookings were reduced when the COVID-19 pandemic hit, but growth improved in the second half of 2020 however was offset by a 6% decrease in the base due to the discontinuation of the AT&T Services, Inc. reseller agreement.
+In 2021, as a result of increased bookings, we had steady growth with a range from 2.6% to 4.7% of quarterly growth.
+We are focused on more growth through enterprise expansion by investing in product and sales and marketing.
+We are focusing our efforts on Enterprise sales and we use the metric "Proportion of Base from Customers with > \$100k ARR" as an indicator of sales to larger customers and higher penetration within those accounts.
 Over time, larger customers have constituted a greater share of our revenue and we expect this trend to continue as larger enterprises recognize the value of our product.
 We caution that this indicator may fluctuate depending on the size of customers added or deleted in the following periods.
+See "Forward Looking Statements" above.